Florida's Vulnerable Students

 How COVID-19 Accelerated The Loss Of Local Control Over Florida Schools

 The Florida Constitution gives locally elected school boards authority over the public schools in their counties — but, for years, the Florida Legislature has chipped away at the once-sacrosanct ideal of local control in public education, one piece of legislation at a time.
 That was especially true under former Republican House Speaker Richard Corcoran.
 Now Corcoran is state education commissioner.
 And he has used his position to force one of the biggest battles yet over local control of education: a mandate to open schools in a pandemic.
-We dive more deeply into this phenomenon in an upcoming episode of WLRN’s The Sunshine Economy.Coming Soon
+We dive more deeply into this phenomenon in an episode of WLRN’s The Sunshine Economy.Read or Listen